kaleshivagowtham/leetcode-solutions-cpp/abc.md

 - if n is even : break ```n``` into ```n/2``` and ```n/2```
 - if n is odd : break ```n``` into ```n/2``` and ```n/2 + 1```

-now take the tree form n to 0, and return the result on the way back from 0 to n.
+now take the tree form n to 0, and return the result on the way back from 0 to n

 # Complexity
 - Time complexity: O(n)